Carsten Linnemann: Political career

-Since 2009, Linnemann has been serving on the Committee on Labor and Social Affairs, where he is his parliamentary group's rapporteur on welfare payments (Arbeitslosengeld II).
+From 2009, Linnemann served on the Committee on Labor and Social Affairs, where he was his parliamentary group's rapporteur on welfare payments (Arbeitslosengeld II).

 In the negotiations to form a Grand Coalition of the Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats (SPD) following the 2013 federal elections, Linnemann was part of the CDU/CSU delegation in the working group on labor policy, led by Ursula von der Leyen and Andrea Nahles.
 In similar talks following the 2017 federal elections, he was again part of the working group on social affairs, this time led Nahles, Karl-Josef Laumann and Barbara Stamm.
 However, he later abstained in the party leadership's vote on endorsing the renewed grand coalition under Chancellor Angela Merkel.

 From 2018 to 2021, Linnemann served as deputy chairman of the CDU/CSU parliamentary group under the leadership of successive chairmen Volker Kauder and Ralph Brinkhaus.
 In this capacity, he oversaw the group's initiatives on economic policy, small and medium businesses, tourism and energy.

-Since 2022, Linnemann has been leading a working group – alongside Serap Güler and Mario Voigt – in charge of drafting the CDU's new party platform.
+From 2022 to 2024, Linnemann led a working group – alongside Serap Güler and Mario Voigt – in charge of drafting the CDU's new party platform.